 Complementary therapy is a type of therapy that is used along with standard COPD treatment.
 Types of complementary therapy may include meditation, deep breathing, massage, energy work, or dietary supplements.
 When you combine complementary therapy with your standard COPD treatment, it is called integrative medicine.

-Complementary therapies refers to the many therapies, philosophies and practices that are not considered conventional or standard in the United States.
-Some examples include massage therapy, acupuncture and meditation.
-Complementary therapy is used with standard treatment.
-Combining these two types of treatment is called integrated medicine.
-Integrated medicine can be used to control pain, reduce anxiety, lessen side effects and improve your quality of life.
-It is important to discuss participating in integrated medicine activities with your doctor.
-You need to know that the therapies will not interfere with your standard treatment, cause side effects or be dangerous for persons with COPD.
+Integrative medicine can be used to control pain, reduce anxiety, lessen side effects and improve your quality of life.
+It is important to discuss participating in integrated medicine activities with your healthcare provider.
+You need to know that the therapies will not interfere with your standard treatment or cause alternate side effects.

-You should never stop your standard treatment without consulting with your doctor.
+You should never stop your standard treatment without consulting with your healthcare provider.

 Some complementary techniques can help treat symptoms and make you feel better.
 Unfortunately, some treatments make claims that are not backed by science.
-Some even can be harmful instead of helpful.
+Some even can be harmful.
 As you consider your options, here are some important steps you can take:

 - Look for "red flags."
 Do NOT receive any treatment that: